Quick Facts and Frequently Asked Questions

 Q. What services are available in Ada?

-A: Ada has all essential services, including grocery and drug stores, numerous restaurants, banks, a movie theatre, and doctor and dentist offices.
+A: Ada, Ohio, has all essential services, including grocery and drug stores, numerous restaurants, banks, a movie theatre, and doctor and dentist offices.

 Q: What accommodations will be provided by Ohio Northern for the duration of the program?